lk-geimfari/mimesis/docs/schema.rst

 .. note::

-    To avoid receiving a ValueError, the field name must be a string that conforms to a valid Python identifier, i.e ``field_name.isidentifier()`` returns ``True``.
+    To avoid receiving a ``FieldNameError``, the field name must be a string that conforms to a valid Python identifier, i.e ``field_name.isidentifier()`` returns ``True``.

 .. code-block:: python